Children’s Community Audiology

 How do I access the service?

-We can see any child whose family doctor is in Bath & North East Somerset, Frome and Shepton Mallet in East Mendip and the towns and villages of North and West Wiltshire (Malmesbury to Warminster and Bradford on Avon across to Devizes).
-Written referrals (via letter or email) can be made by your:
+We can see any child whose family doctor is in: Bath & North East Somerset, Frome and Shepton Mallet, in East Mendip, North West Wiltshire (Malmesbury to Warminster and Bradford-on-Avon across to Devizes).

 - Speech and Language Therapist